 Alan Sears serves as founder of Alliance Defending Freedom, building on his experience as longtime leader of the organization to strengthen alliances, forge new relationships, and develop the resources needed to ensure the ministry’s capacity to respond to opportunities.
 As the first president, CEO, and general counsel of Alliance Defending Freedom, Sears led all strategic initiatives from 1993-2017.

-In nearly 25 years at the helm, he built an ADF team committed to a comprehensive legal strategy that includes training, funding, and legal advocacy—resulting in important roles in 49 victories at the U.S. Supreme Court, including Town of Greece v.
+In his 23 years at the helm, he built an ADF team committed to a comprehensive legal strategy that includes training, funding, and legal advocacy—resulting in important roles in 49 victories at the U.S. Supreme Court, including Town of Greece v.
 Galloway and Conestoga Wood Specialties v.
 Burwell in the 2013-2014 term, Reed v.
 Town of Gilbert in the 2014-2015 term, and Geneva College v.
 Burwell and Southern Nazarene University v.
 Burwell in the 2015-2016 term.

 Under Sears’ leadership, ADF attorneys won more than three out of four cases in which they participated and successfully defended marriage as the union between one man and one woman in 50 cases nationwide.
 The ministry also funded more than 3,000 grants and legal projects for allied lawyers and organizations.